 1. Shoot your Neighbor

 The negative side of this solution is that jails in Costa Rica are not a fun place to be.
 Watery rice & beans three times a day and sleep with 40 others in a room that is meant for 5 is probably not the lifestyle you’re looking for.

 2. Ring the Bell

-Ask your local translator to join you and buy the flowers your wife likes.
+Ask your local translator to join you and buy some flowers.
 Go ring the bell.
 If the neighbor won’t open the door, you can give the flowers to your wife.

 Write up a full scenario of what can go wrong before you knock on that door, so you will know the answers to all the responses you might get from your neighbor.

-By anticipating all your neighbors’ negatives, you can stay much calmer and will have several solutions to the problem handy.
+By anticipating all your neighbors’ negatives, you can stay much calmer.
+You should have several solutions to the problem handy.
 Your local translator will need to be coached before the meeting of course.
-It is imperative that you give it to your neighbor straight up though, to show some personality and so the neighbor understands that you’re serious about it.
+It is imperative that you give it to your neighbor straight up though.
+Show some personality and so the neighbor understands that you’re serious about it.

 4. Get a Mediator

 In other countries, there are mediation services, not in Costa Rica.
-If your neighbor is a religious person, find another person of the same religion to mediate.
-Maybe you have a friend who is a psychologist who can help or maybe even a psychiatrist, they can probably mediate better than you can.
+If your neighbor is a religious person, find another person of the same religion to mediate with.
+Maybe you have a friend who is a psychologist who can help or maybe even a psychiatrist.
+They can probably mediate better than you can.

 5. Police or a lawyer

 Costa Rican law does not know a small claims court as some other countries do.
-If your problem is a legal problem or one that can be resolved by a lawyer, you should give it a try, after making sure the numbers 2, 3 and 4 have not resolved your problem.
+If your problem is a legal problem or one that can be resolved by a lawyer, you should give it a try.
+But first try solutions 2, 3, and 4.
 The police in Costa Rica will not be of much help, you’ll be lucky if they show.
 And the courts take forever!